arsengit/citograph/README.md

 # Citograph

 Citograph is an open source tool for visualizing and exploring citations and references between sources.
-It allows you to extract citation data from Zotero files and generate a JSON file representing the graph of citations and references between sources.
+It allows you to search Semantic Scholar's database for academic papers and extract citation data from them, generating a JSON file representing the graph of citations and references between the selected papers.
 This JSON file can then be passed to Excalidraw to render the citation graph as a diagram.

 ## Usage

 Citograph can be used to:

-- Visualize citations and references between sources.
+- Visualize citations and references between selected academic papers.
-- Explore the connections between sources.
+- Explore the connections between the selected papers.
 - Analyze citation patterns and trends.

 ## Features

+- Search Semantic Scholar's database for academic papers.
-- Extract citation data from Zotero files.
+- Extract citation data from selected papers.
 - Generate a JSON file representing the citation graph.
 - Pass the JSON file to Excalidraw to render the citation graph as a diagram.